 How Technology Is Changing Construction Industry

-Well, I think a lot of you can relate to this topic even if you are not working in construction industry.
+Well, I think a lot of you can relate to this topic even if you are not working in the construction industry.
 We live in an era of technological innovations and are witnessing the most exciting changes ever.

 “Construction is still in the dark ages of automation.
 Each building is essentially unique: hand-crafted from the ground up, using skilled artisan labor.
 Increased technology and automation in the construction industry will improve quality, decrease time to completion, and keep costs low.
 Robots in particular will automate and streamline many of the physical tasks performed in construction today.”
 Tessa Lau, Chief Robot Whisperer & CTO, Savioke